Hornsby, New South Wales: Transport

 Hornsby is 25 km by train and about 24 km by road from the Sydney central business district.
-Hornsby railway station is the junction of the T1 North Shore and the T9 Northern Line of the Sydney Trains network and is a hub for some services and is connected via bridge to Westfield.
+Hornsby railway station is the junction of the North Shore and the Northern railway lines and is a hub for some services and is connected via bridge to Westfield.
 There are frequent railway services to the central business district via Strathfield or via Gordon.
 Intercity and regional trains also stop at Hornsby on the way to the Central Coast, Newcastle and further north.